 Smithville is a very small city located in the state of Tennessee.
 With a population of 4,640 people and three constituent neighborhoods, Smithville is the 131st largest community in Tennessee.

-Smithville is a blue-collar town, with 38.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Smithville is a city of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Smithville who work in healthcare (14.10%), office and administrative support (10.76%), and management occupations (6.68%).
+Because occupations involving physical labor dominate the local economy, Smithville is generally considered to be a blue-collar town.
+39.97% of the Smithville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Smithville is a city of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Smithville who work in healthcare (14.64%), office and administrative support (12.41%), and management occupations (7.65%).

-Smithville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Smithville doesn't have a public transportation system that people use for their commute.

-The per capita income in Smithville in 2010 was $21,023, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,092 for a family of four.
+The per capita income in Smithville in 2010 was $24,409, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $97,636 for a family of four.
 However, Smithville contains both very wealthy and poor people as well.
-Smithville also has one of the higher rates of people living in poverty in the nation, with 30.31% of its population below the federal poverty line.
+Smithville also has one of the higher rates of people living in poverty in the nation, with 36.14% of its population below the federal poverty line.

+Smithville is a somewhat ethnically-diverse city.
 The people who call Smithville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Smithville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Smithville include English, German, French , and Italian.
+The greatest number of Smithville residents report their race to be White, followed by Asian.
+Important ancestries of people in Smithville include English, German, Scots-Irish, and French .

 The most common language spoken in Smithville is English.
 Other important languages spoken here include Spanish and Tagalog.